cellravel/.github/profile/README.md

 # CellRavel (*Unraveling the Secrets of Cells*)

 CellRavel is an emerging community-driven initiative focused on advancing education and research in bioinformatics, AI, cancer research, and immunotherapy.
-At this stage, we are an informal organization, operating entirely on a volunteer basis without generating any income.
+At this stage, we are an informal initiative, operating entirely on a volunteer basis without generating any income.
 Our mission is to provide free, high-quality educational resources and promote collaborative research for the global scientific community.

 ## 🌱 What's Coming Up?